-Print with Leaves on Cloth Napkins
+Print with Leaves

 This leaf-print activity comes from my book, The Artful Year: Celebrating the Seasons & Holidays with Crafts & Recipes.
 These napkins make a lovely gift for someone special and can also be used during the holidays to add a beautiful touch to any table setting.